 All previous SuperX's have been built by layering a Dino Cube on to a 2x2x2.
 My version is the first to use a fundamentally different mechanism.
 It uses the same mechanism as my Dino 3x3x3, which means the pieces are not just supported from the corners but also from the (internal) edges.

 This puzzle can be bought as a DIY kit from my puzzle shop.
 A DIY kit contains just the 3D printed pieces needed to build the puzzle, you will need to supply your own stickers and screws, springs and washers (usually M3 size).
-For an additional fee, I can sell you an assembled and stickered puzzle.
-Contact me at firstname.lastname@example.org for this service.Click here to buy your own SuperX puzzle kit from my shopBACK
+I no longer sell assembled puzzles directly.Click here to buy your own SuperX puzzle kit from my shopBACK